katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Handle / at end of module name as error.
 Cover in unit test.
 - [ ] Make reloading more robust for odorun.
 Handle changes to existing xml/.py files using --web and additions/removals/changes to manifest/__init__ do full reload.
 - [ ] Cover all cases for reloading in unit tests.
-- [ ] Remove -d flag.
-The scope of the tool is a runner script for developers, not something else.

 SHOULD
 - [ ] Add documentation for odorun.sh
-- [ ] Add technical documentation for odorun.sh

 COULD
 - [ ] Add -q (quiet) flag to suppress output.